-Farming activity has continually tapped the aguifer for more than 70 years.
+Farming activity has continually tapped the aquifer for more than 70 years.
 Old-timers tell us that fifty years ago the water level was about 40 feet below the ground and easy to pump out.
 Farmers now extend their wells 300 feet and beyond to extract sufficient water to feed lemon crops and decorative plants for export.

-If water consumption continues at current rates, the overdraft of the sole-source aguifer ultimately threatens the economic viability of the community.
+If water consumption continues at current rates, the overdraft of the sole-source aquifer ultimately threatens the economic viability of the community.
 Future costs of water and uncertainty of supply make planning difficult.
 This issue is a deterrent to growth, impacting the demographics of those willing to invest in the community-both businesses and residential housing.
-The Borrego Water District is awaiting a U.S. Geological Survey report on the status of the aguifer, expected in Spring 2009.
-This report will become an addendum to our draft Community Plan.
+The Borrego Water District is awaiting a U.S. Geological Survey report on the status of the aquifer, expected in Spring 2009.